Transcatheter Aortic Valve Replacement (TAVR)

 Medtronic TAVR Valve

-You’ll be evaluated to ensure you don’t have any risk factors that may affect you during the TAVR procedure.
+You will be evaluated to ensure you do not have any risk factors that may affect you during the TAVR procedure.
 You may be given a medication to reduce the risk of infection prior to your procedure.
 You may also need to have your hair shaved off at the location of your body where the procedure will take place.

 Pre-TAVR Testing:

 Prior to your procedure, testing may be performed to determine if TAVR is the best option for you.
-Testing is done on an outpatient basis and may include:
+Testing is done in an outpatient basis and may include:

 • Transthoracic echocardiogram (TTE): This diagnostic test (also known as an echo) uses ultrasound to obtain 3D images of the heart.
 While lying down on a table, a probe will be placed on your chest wall and will use sound waves to provide detailed pictures of your heart.